 What’s the bottom line?

 The end of the year is a great time to review your payroll practices to be sure you are compliant or are in a position to stay compliant as laws change.
-If you don’t have the time, resources, or expertise to make sure you’re not trapped in a legal gray zone, get in touch with a team who does.
+If you don’t have the time, resources, or expertise to make sure you’re not trapped in a legal gray zone, get in touch with a team that does.
 PayReel’s policy pros are available around the clock at 303-526-4900, or you can shoot us an email by clicking here.

 About the author